kashifkhan0771/utils/math/README.md

 - **Sqrt**: Finds square root of the given number.
 Works for both integers and floating-point numbers.
 If the input is negative, it returns the initial given number.
 + **Sqrt**: Finds the square root of the given number.
 Works for both integers and floating-point numbers.
 If the input is negative, it returns an error along with the original negative number.

+- **IsPrime**: Checks if a number is prime or not.
+Only works for non-negative integers.

 ## Examples:

 For examples of each function, please checkout [EXAMPLES.md](/math/EXAMPLES.md)